boazsender/backbone.routefilter/README.md

 [max]: https://raw.github.com/boazsender/backbone.routefilter/master/dist/backbone.routefilter.js

 ## Overview
 Backbone.routefilter works by overriding `Backbone.Router.prototype.route`.
-Whenever the a router's `route` method is called, Backbone.routefilter wraps the route callback (or route handler) that's passed in a 'wrapper handler', that calls whatever `before` or `after` "filters" you have written along with the original route callback.
+Whenever a router's `route` method is called, Backbone.routefilter wraps the route callback (or route handler) that's passed in a 'wrapper handler', that calls whatever `before` or `after` "filters" you have written along with the original route callback.

 Because `Backbone.Router.prototype.route` is used internally to bind routes to `Backbone.history`, in addition to being available publicly for ad hoc route handling, Backbone.routefilter will work for you any way you choose to consume `Backbone.Router`.